The APRs for credit card cash advances are high, but the APRs for payday cash advance loans are so much higher.

 Rolling over or reborrowing these cash advance loans can quickly lead you into a cycle of debt, where you are always extending the loan without ever getting out from under it.
 This will be bad for your credit score and your finances in general.
 And unlike with credit cards, payday loans are “no credit check loans,” which means they won’t report your payments to the major credit bureaus.
 Even if you do pay off the loan in time, you won’t get proper credit for it.
 Literally.

 The APR on a credit card cash advance is likely to be higher than the rate for a traditional personal loan from a bank, but you may not qualify for a traditional bank loan depending what your credit score looks like.
 Taking out an advance on your card can be a reasonable option, though you’ll want to try to pay it back as quickly as possible to minimize the interest you’ll pay.
-One thing we can say for sure: the rates for credit card cash advances are way better than the rates for payday cash advance loans.
+One thing we can say for almost sure: the rates for credit card cash advances are way better than the rates for payday cash advance loans.